9 Sustainable New Years Resolutions

 5. Reduce Your Electricity Usage

-Phantom energy can add an estimated 10% to your monthly electric bill + dramatically increase your carbon footprint over time.
+Phantom energy can add around 10% to your home energy use and increase your carbon footprint over time.
 So invest in smart strips or unplug your electronics when they’re not in use, turn off the lights when you leave a room, and keep your thermostat below 68°F when you’re awake (and lower when you’re asleep or away from home).
 These simple changes will add up for the planet and your wallet.

 6. Shop Organic Whenever Possible

 Organic farmers must adhere to strict standards for pest control.
 They also generally use fewer resources, have less resource-intensive farming practices, protect bees, don’t pollute the air + groundwater, and promote local biodiversity.
-And choosing chemical-free, unprocessed food is just one way we can take control of our health.
+And choosing chemical-free, unprocessed food is one of the things we can control when it comes to our health.

 7. Minimize Waste in One Area of Your Home

-If going completely zero-waste feels overwhelming, try to focus on one part of your home, like the kitchen or bathroom.
-Minimize plastic, create DIY cleaning and body care products, and swap out the unnecessary items like plastic wrap and paper towels (according to the EPA, paper is the #1 item going into the landfill).
+If going completely zero-waste feels overwhelming, try focusing on one part of your home, like the kitchen or bathroom.
+Reduce plastic, create DIY cleaning and body care products, and swap out single use products like plastic wrap and paper towels.

 8. Read Green